pouriap/Grabby/README.md

 ![https://i.imgur.com/85m99Z3.png](https://i.imgur.com/85m99Z3.png)

-## The native host
+## The native application

-In order for WebExtensions to be able to communicate with other programs they need a "Native Host" to be installed on the system.
-The native host acts as a bridge between the addon and the operating system.
+In order for WebExtensions to be able to communicate with other programs they need a "Native App" to be installed on the system.
+It's a simple program that is responsible for doing things that the addon itself is not able to do due to WebExtensions limitations.

-Download Grab's native host is (currently) based on Node.js.
-You have to install this native host in order for the addon to be able to communicate with download managers installed on your system.

 ## Notes:
- - The addon is currently unsigned, so you'll need to do one of these things in order to use it:

-1. Use Firefox Developer Edition or Nightly edition and set `xpinstall.signatures.required` to `false` in `about:config`.
-After you do this you'll be able to install unsigned addons.
-2. Go to addons then click the cog icon and then choose `Debug Add-ons` and then choose `Load Temporary Add-on...`.
-This will load the addon into your browser until you exit.

-- The addon is in alpha stage which means the UI is not the prettiest UI and there are features that are yet to be implemented and there are bugs.
+- This addon is currently in pre-alpha stage which means it is not finished yet.
+I'm releasing it in order to get feedback from people so if you have any ideas or if you encountered any bugs feel free to open an issue.

 - The native host actually uses an updated version of `FlashGot.exe`, the program inside the FlashGot addon that was responsible for communicating with download managers.
 This program is maintained in a separate repository here: https://github.com/pouriap/FlashGot-For-DownloadGrab

 ## How to report issues?

-If the issue is about a false positive (i.e. something is detected as a download that shouldn't have) then please use the report button provided in the download dialog and in the popup dialog to report the problem.

-If the issue is a bug or something else then open an issue on github.
+Please feel free to report any bugs/issues/ideas by opening an issue in the repository.

 ## Installation instructions
-1. Go to the [latest release](https://github.com/pouriap/Firefox-DownloadGrab/releases/latest) page and download and install the native host
+1. Go to the [latest release](https://github.com/pouriap/Firefox-DownloadGrab/releases/latest) page and download and install the native bundle
-2. Download and install the addon from the same page (using one of the methods suggested in the `notes` section).
+2. Download and install the addon from the same page

 ## Browser support